 The Proposed Budget is balanced and meets the previously determined budget goals.
-The proposed FY 2023 budget is within the budgetary increase allowable under Proposition 2 1⁄2.
+The proposed FY 2025 budget is within the budgetary increase allowable under Proposition 2 1⁄2.
+We are now officially entering the "Post Pandemic Era" and revenue sources should begin to normalize at both the state and local levels.